 There are over 750,000 digital fonts and counting [99].
-Our study aimed to capture popular fonts across various media and periods ranging from print to digital.
-The sixteen fonts (Fig. §3) used in our studies [107] were based on the following criteria: Manuscript submitted to ACM
+Our study aimed at capturing popular fonts across various media and periods ranging from print to digital.
+The 16 fonts (Figure 3) used in our studies [107] were based on the following criteria:

-Four PDF Fonts: We selected four of the most common fonts used for (digital) documents3.
-PDFs are a common medium that contain a vast amount of text that people read in digital environments.
+Four PDF Fonts: We selected four of the most common fonts used for (digital) documents.3 PDFs are a common medium that contain a vast amount of text that people read in digital environments.
 Times and Arial are not only common PDF fonts; they have been frequently studied in prior work [16, 88].
 Readers are more likely familiar with fonts selected from this category, and familiarity is one factor posited to affect preference and reading speed [7].

 Four Newsprint Fonts: We selected four of the most popular fonts from newspapers and print media [33, 59].
-If fonts originally designed for newspapers and other print media do not compare favorably with fonts designed for digital screens, future researchers studying readability on digital devices can leave out these fonts (see Sec. §7.3).
-Even within this group, Helvetica is a common font used across devices and software.
-While it was originally designed in 1961, it has since been redesigned for screens.
+If fonts originally designed for newspapers and other print media do not compare favorably with fonts designed for digital screens, future researchers studying readability on digital devices can leave out these fonts (see Section 7.3).
+Even within this group, Helvetica is a common